Jayden-Zepeda/Jayden-Zepeda-Macropad/README.md

 The key matrix is read through a **74HC165 shift register**, keeping GPIO usage minimal while supporting full anti-ghosting via 1N4148 diodes.
 The entire build fits inside a custom 3-part 3D-printed case secured with heatset inserts and M3 screws.

+PCB is designed through KICAD and the case is designed in Autodesk Fusion-FREE.

 ---

 ## 🖼️ Screenshots